neurolabusc/MRIcroGL_AFNI/README.md

  - The rendering shows some noise in the air around the T1 scan, choose View/RemoveHaze to create a nicer rendering.
  - You can use the clipping menu to hide parts of the T1 scan.

 You can also achieve the same results using the in-built Python scripting.
 Choose Scripting/New to show the scripting panel.
-Paste the code below - you will want to edit the `pth` to be the path where your images are stored.
+Paste the code below - you will want to edit the `pth` to be the path where your images are stored (on Windows, it will be something like `pth = 'C:/afni/'`, note the `/` not `\` for path separators as Python uses `\` for special characters).
 Choosing Scripting/Run to execute the script.

 ```